Terafora/Terafora/README.md

   - How to reach me: Charlie.stone649@gmail.com
   - Pronouns: She/Her
-  - I speak English and Japanese, as well as some French, Spanish and Brazilian Portuguese
+  - I speak English and Japanese, as well as some French, Spanish and Brazilian Portuguese (and I'm looking to learn more and connect with people all over the world)
-  - I'm currently focussing on learning the MERN stack (Currently studying NodeJS)